Summer Student Volunteer Program

 Thank you for inquiring about the UConn Health Summer Student Volunteer Program.
 This program is designed to provide brief experiences for students who have a specific interest in health careers while providing useful services to UConn Health staff and patients.

-This program is scheduled to open on March 1, 2014 to students who are at least 15 years of age by March of the year for which they are applying.
+This program is scheduled to open on February 1, 2015 to students who are at least 15 years of age by March 1, 2015.
 Volunteers should be willing to commit to a minimum of 40 hours during the two months of service.
 Openings are very limited.
-Your Unpaid Experience Request Form must be received by March 20, 2014 in order to be considered as a candidate for the program.
+Your Unpaid Experience Request Form must be received by February 20, 2015 in order to be considered as a candidate for the program.

 Steps to Become a Summer Student Volunteer:

-- Complete and submit the Unpaid Experience Request Form to Human Resources if you are 15 years of age by March of the year for which you are applying (follow instructions on the form to submit).
+- Complete and submit the Unpaid Experience Request Form to Human Resources if you are 15 years of age by March 1, 2015 (follow instructions on the form to submit).

 - Expect an email from Volunteer Services, which will include an Application Form, a Parental Consent Form, and a School Referral Form.
 Mail the first two documents to the address at the bottom of the application.
 Your school referral form should be mailed from your school.